Pope wraps up Congo visit, heads to volatile South Sudan

 By Philip Pullella and Estelle Shirbon

-KINSHASA, Feb 3 (Reuters) - Pope Francis wraps up an emotional visit to Democratic Republic of Congo on Friday and heads to neighbouring South Sudan, another nation struggling to overcome decades of conflict and grinding poverty.
+KINSHASA, Feb 3 (Reuters) - Pope Francis wrapped up an emotional visit to Democratic Republic of Congo on Friday and headed to neighbouring South Sudan, another nation struggling to overcome conflict and grinding poverty.

+On the eve of his arrival in South Sudan, 27 people were killed in Central Equatoria state in tit-for-tat violence between cattle herders and a local militia.

+In a first, the pope will be accompanied during his time in the South Sudanese capital Juba by the Archbishop of Canterbury and the Church of Scotland Moderator.The three Christian leaders hope to jolt a peace process aimed at ending a decade of conflict, fought mostly along ethnic fault lines.

 The 86-year-old pontiff, on his third visit to sub-Saharan Africa since his papacy began in 2013, was given a rapturous welcome by huge crowds in the Congolese capital Kinshasa but also confronted the reality of war, poverty and hunger.